 Another terrific way to save money on overnight and even longer stays in by boondocking or dry camping.
 After we upgraded our power system and installed solar, we started doing more off grid camping and loved it!

 Boondocker’s Welcome is another great program where private land owners allow you to stay overnight at their location for FREE.
-Of course, there is an annual fee, but it is only $30/year.
-If you are thinking about this membership, lock it in now because the price is going up to $50/year on Nov 15th!
+Of course, there is an annual fee, but it is only $79/year for unlimited stays.

 For longer dry camping stays (more than 1 night) we prefer FREE camping on public lands.